What do I need to do to grow my business?

 Why did you originally get into this business?

 Why are you in it now?
-What do you need to get from this business in long term?
+What do you need to get from this business in the long term?
 These questions help you see where you started and where you want to ultimately go.
-You’re well on your way to situating yourself accurately on your business map.
+If you can answer these questions honestly, then you’re well on your way to situating yourself accurately on your business map.

 Who are you?